-(Missed my free life coaching webinar last time around?
+(Missed my free social skills coaching launchpad last time around?
 You’re in luck because you have another chance.
-Learn all about how to get high-end coaching clients by signing up for my exclusive webinar here.)
+Learn all about how to build your coaching business by signing up for my launchpad here.)

 For someone who is just starting as a new coach, I know how scary it can be to write their own coaching bio.

 I mean all world-class coaches have gone through that phase.
 I had to go through that phase as well where I messed up a lot of things and attracted a lot of clients.

 And eventually, I had to go through this TRIAL and ERROR method because of which I had to go through a lot of low paying and unreliable clients which were not really aligned with my style of coaching.

 But in this post, I am writing about how you can NAIL the right sort of coaching bio in ONE time so that you don’t have to go through the same trial and errors that I have to do, in order to make a significant mark in your coaching niche.

 Not only that but even for some of the most experienced coaches, it can be a daunting task.

 That’s why I want to take this opportunity to help you all in nailing this process.

 BIOs should help you in selling your coaching packages